garystafford/iot-aws-lora-demo/aws_cli_commands.md

 # assuming you only have one certificate registered
 certificate=$(aws iot list-certificates | jq '.[][] | .certificateArn')

-## alternately, for a specific certificate if you have more than one
+# alternately, for a specific certificate if you have more than one
-# aws iot list-certificates
+aws iot list-certificates

-## then change the value below
+# then change the value below
-# certificate=arn:aws:iot:us-east-1:123456789012:cert/<certificate>
+certificate=arn:aws:iot:us-east-1:123456789012:cert/<certificate>

+# create and associate thing, group, policy, billing group
 aws iot attach-policy \
     --policy-name $thingPolicy \
     --target $certificate